-The Company's notes receivable at March 31, 2016 and December 31, 2015, which is included as a component of other assets on the accompanying Consolidated Balance Sheets, consist of a \$3,725 loan bearing interest at 12.0% made to the Company's joint venture partner in MT 6015 (Note 2) which is collateralized by other property owned by the joint venture partner.
-At March 31, 2016 and December 31, 2015, the Company's notes receivable also included a \$15,277 and \$14,869, respectively, loan bearing interest at 10% related to a terminal site under development, collateralized by property at that site.
+The Company's notes receivable at June 30, 2016 and December 31, 2015, which is included as a component of other assets on the accompanying Consolidated Balance Sheets, consist of a \$3,725 loan bearing interest at 12.0% made to the Company's joint venture partner in MT 6015 (Note 2) which is collateralized by other property owned by the joint venture partner.
+At June 30, 2016 and December 31, 2015, the Company's notes receivable also included a \$16,988 and \$14,869, respectively, loan bearing interest at 10% related to a terminal site under development, collateralized by property at that site.
 The fair value of these notes receivable approximate carrying value due to both bearing a market rate of interest for similar types of loans and is classified as Level 2 within the fair value hierarchy.

-The fair value of Series 2012 bonds, reported in Debt on the Consolidated Balance Sheets, was approximately \$49,268 at both March 31, 2016 and December 31, 2015, based upon market prices for similar municipal securities.
-The fair values of all other items reported as Debt on the Consolidated Balance Sheets approximate their carrying values due to their bearing market rates of interest, and are classified as Level 2 within the fair value hierarchy.
+The fair value of Series 2012 bonds, reported in debt, net on the Consolidated Balance Sheets, was approximately \$50,726 and \$49,268, respectively, at June 30, 2016 and December 31, 2015, based upon market prices for similar municipal securities.
+The fair value of Series 2016 bonds, reported in debt, net on the Consolidated Balance Sheets, was approximately \$152,106 at June 30, 2016 based upon market prices for similar municipal securities.
+The fair values of all other items reported as debt, net in the Consolidated Balance Sheet approximate their carrying values due to their bearing market rates of interest, and are classified as Level 2 within the fair value hierarchy.